Mixing essential oils or blending is considered part art and part science. And I will tell why in this section.

 How Are the Oils Classified?

-The lighter oils are considered top notes and the heavier oils are called middle.
-The ones in between are base notes!
+The lighter oils are considered top notes and the heavier oils are called base.
+The ones in between are middle notes!
 So this classification is strictly based upon the volatility and viscosity of the oils.

 There are essential oil books that contain all the note information; show the classification by note of most of the single oils, give you scent and the intensity of the scent.